mikestefanello/pagoda/README.md

 ### Queues

-All tasks must be placed in to queues in order to be executed by [workers](#workers).
+All tasks must be placed in to queues in order to be executed by the [worker](#worker).
 You are not required to specify a queue when creating a task, as it will be placed in the default queue if one is not provided.
 [Asynq](https://github.com/hibiken/asynq) supports multiple queues which allows for functionality such as [prioritization](https://github.com/hibiken/asynq/wiki/Queue-Priority).

 Creating a queued task is easy and at the minimum only requires the name of the task: